ahmetbersoz/programming-for-engineers/README.md

 ### 2. Python

 Python is the best language to start with for programming since it has an easy syntax.
 It's free and scalable.
 There is an [Introduction to Programming](https://link.springer.com/book/10.1007/978-3-7091-1343-1) book.
+Arindam Dawn's [30 Days of Python](https://dev.to/arindamdawn/series/7425) Series helps you to learn Python in one month.

 C. WEB